-- D, auto Keep versions at least for D days, apply expiration rules to all versions that are older than D days - auto, D Delete all versions that are older than D days automatically, delete other versions according to expiration rules - D1, D2 Keep versions for at least D1 days and delete when they exceed D2 days. - disabled Disable Versions; no files will be deleted.
+- D, auto Keep versions at least for D days, apply expiration rules to all versions that are older than D days - auto, D Delete all versions that are older than D days automatically, delete other versions according to expiration rules - D1, D2 Keep versions for at least D1 days and delete when they exceed D2 days. - disabled Disable the Versions app; no old file versions will be deleted.